kosail/AuroraCalc/README.md

 ## 📜 License
-[GPLv3 (GNU General Public License v3)](LICENSE) – Free to use, modify, and distribute as long as this remains open source and it is not use for profitable purposes.
+[GPLv3 (GNU General Public License v3)](LICENSE.txt) – Free to use, modify, and distribute as long as this remains open source, and it is not use for profitable purposes.

 ---
 > **Note:** AuroraCalc is a personal learning project and is not affiliated with Microsoft, Windows 11 or any other brand or product.